Vice Versa Tour: Critical reception

 The Vice Versa Tour was met with highly positive reviews from critics.
 Writing for Latina, Lucas Villa called Alejandro an "incredible showman" and stated that he proves he is "the next big Latin pop star" on the tour.
 He added that "dancing is an integral part to the way Alejandro presents himself" in his performances.
 An author of Diario El Norte gave the Buenos Aires show a positive review, saying he "confirmed his excellent professional moment by shining in the concert he gave" at the Estadio Luna Park.
 Erwin Perez from El Nuevo Herald praised his performance at the FTX Arena, labeling it "a complete party".
 He continued: "Rauw doesn't give the public a break, he has a mastery of the stage and a sense of showmanship that avoids bumps."
 Sónica.mx critic Emily Paulin named his show in Monterrey one of "8 concerts and festivals in Monterrey that you cannot miss in 2022".

 Accolades

 The Vice Versa Tour was nominated for Concert/Tour of the Year at the 2022 Premios Tu Música Urbano, but lost to the Bichota Tour by Karol G.

+Commercial reception

+The Vice Versa Tour sold over 327,000 tickets and grossed over $24.5 million.

 Set list

-This set list is representative of the show on June 10, 2022 in Málaga.
+This set list is representative of the show on June 10, 2022, in Málaga.
 It is not representative of all concerts for the duration of the tour.